 Grantaire in Les MisÚrables only hangs out with the revolutionary students and ultimately dies with them because of his devotion to Enjolras, their leader.

 Katniss in The Hunger Games takes a LONG time to come around to the "Revolution" she brought about.
-Most of Mockingjay is her arguing with people about whether or no she should feature.
+Most of Mockingjay is her arguing with people about whether or not she should stand as a symbol and leader for them to rally around.

 Live Action TV